SeonghwanSeo/molvoxel/README.md

 # MolVoxel: Molecular Voxelization Tool
-MolVoxel is easy-to-use **Molecular Voxelization Tool** implemented in Python.
+MolVoxel is an easy-to-use **Molecular Voxelization Tool** implemented in Python.

 It requires few dependencies, so you can install it very simply.
 If you want to use numba version, just install numba.